Lettin' It All Hang Out

 Lettin' It All Hang Out is the autobiography of drag performer RuPaul.
 The book was originally released in 1995 in hardback, and then in paperback a year later.
 Although the book is classed as an autobiography, it is self described as "Part auto-biography, part how-to manual".
 Aside from RuPaul's life story, the book also contains a chapter on beauty tips, as well as many black and white photographs of him both in and out of drag, and lists of his favorite things, songs, quotes or people, e.g. 'Rupaul's Favorite Drag Queen Movies' and 'Rupaul's Favorite Actresses.'

 Chapters

-As well as a foreword and an afterword, the book is made up of 21 chapters, titled 'How to Tuck,' 'Little Ruru,' 'Mean Miss Charles,' 'School Daze,' 'Three Sisters,' 'Hotlanta,' 'If It Aint Fun, Don't Do It,' 'Wee Wee Pole,' 'New York is a Big, Fat, Greasy, Ho,' 'Starrbooty,' 'Down and Out in New York; London and L.A.,' 'Queen of Manhatten,' 'Work the Runway, Sweetie,' 'You Better Work,' 'Transy-Europe Express,' 'Hollywood Ho,' 'Mr. and Miss Television,' 'The Pinball Wizard,' 'Public Domain,' 'A Goddess Struggling to Be Born' and 'Big Daddy.'
+As well as a foreword and an afterword, the book is made up of 21 chapters, titled 'How to Tuck,' 'Little Ruru,' 'Mean Miss Charles,' 'School Daze,' 'Three Sisters,' 'Hotlanta,' 'If It Aint Fun, Don't Do It,' 'Wee Wee Pole,' 'New York is a Big, Fat, Greasy, Ho,' 'Starrbooty,' 'Down and Out in New York; London and L.A.,' 'Queen of Manhattan,' 'Work the Runway, Sweetie,' 'You Better Work,' 'Transy-Europe Express,' 'Hollywood Ho,' 'Mr. and Miss Television,' 'The Pinball Wizard,' 'Public Domain,' 'A Goddess Struggling to Be Born' and 'Big Daddy.'